bkuhn/talks/ELC-2014/compliance.markdown

 + Copyright holders must use copyright enforcement:
      + &hellip; but for a *good* cause: the four freedoms.
-     + &ldquo;using the tools of the oppressor against the oppressor&rdquo;

 # Complexity of Modern Enforcement